k4210/TaskSystem/README.md

 ....
 }
 ```
 When the asset is not accessible, the thread will pick up another task.
-No worker thread should be ever halt, due to a synchronization.
+No worker thread should be halt due to synchronized access.

 Next steps:
 - ensure at compile time, that "scope guards" are not nested.